tallforasmurf/PPQT2/extras/sphinx/index.rst

 Line#:
   Shows the number of the line under the cursor.
   Line numbers start at 1.
-  To see the count of lines, move the cursor to the last line.
+  To see the how many lines are in the book, move the cursor to the last line (ctl-down arrow).

   You can type a new line number in this field.
   When you press Enter the cursor moves to that line.